-Before you touch anything, pause for a second: deleting an eSIM from your phone is not the same as canceling its data plan, and confusing the two is the mistake that causes people to lose GB they've already paid for.
-In this guide, we explain how to delete an eSIM on iPhone and Android step-by-step, when it's better to just deactivate it, and what to do if you've deleted it by mistake and want to recover it.
-This way, you free up space or an empty slot without destroying what you shouldn't have.
+Before touching anything, stop for a second: deleting an eSIM from your phone is not the same as canceling its data plan, and confusing this is the mistake that causes people to lose GBs they had already paid for.
+In this guide, we explain how to delete an eSIM on iPhone and Android step by step, when it's better to just deactivate it, and what to do if you have deleted it by mistake and want to recover it.
+This way, you free up space or an empty slot without messing up what you shouldn't have.

-Deactivating an eSIM leaves it installed but turned off: it doesn't consume or connect, and you can reactivate it with a tap whenever you want.
-Deleting it (or removing it) completely takes it off your phone and frees up the slot.
-If the plan had data, the profile disappears and often cannot be reinstalled with the same QR code.
+Deactivating an eSIM leaves it installed but turned off: it doesn't consume data or connect, and you can reactivate it with a tap whenever you want.
+Deleting it removes it completely from the phone and frees up the slot.
+If the plan had data, the profile disappears, and often it cannot be reinstalled with the same QR.

-This distinction is the key to everything.
-In day-to-day life, almost always what you want to do is deactivate, not delete: for example, when returning from a trip, when you stop using the destination eSIM but might reuse it later.
-It only makes sense to delete it when the plan is already exhausted or expired, when you need space for a new eSIM, or when you are selling or giving away your phone.
-Before deleting anything, see if your problem can be solved by simply switching lines, which we cover in the guide on common eSIM problems.
+This distinction is key to everything.
+In everyday life, what you almost always want to do is deactivate, not delete: for example, when returning from a trip, when you stop using the destination eSIM but might reuse it.
+It only makes sense to delete it when the plan is already used up or expired, when you need space for a new eSIM, or when you are selling or giving away the phone.
+Before deleting anything, see if your problem can be solved simply by reinstalling or switching lines; the complete step-by-step process is in the guide on how to install an eSIM.

 Golden rule: if you're unsure whether to deactivate or delete, deactivate.
 It's instantly reversible.
 Deleting is usually a one-way street.